 States may have laws and regulations beyond what is federally required to safeguard rights and protection for their residents participating in research.
 New Jersey requires surrogacy protections for individuals who lack the decisional ability to consent to medical research.
 New Jersey requires additional protection for students in school research.
 Further, New Jersey recognizes a child as an adult at 18 years of age, while other states may not recognize adulthood until age 19 or older.
-A listing of many (but not all) New Jersey laws relevant to research is found at Policies and Regulations | Rutgers Research.
+A listing of many (but not all) New Jersey laws relevant to research is found at:

+https://research.rutgers.edu/faculty-staff/compliance/human-research-protection/policies-and-regulations .
 You are responsible to know and comply with the applicable laws in the countries and states in which you conduct your research.